Skip to main content

 About Benjamin

-For a first visit, the safest approach is practical: check the current booking process, choose a time within the published hours, treat any unlisted details as unknown until confirmed directly with the venue.
+For a first visit, the safest approach is practical: check the current booking process, choose a time within the published hours, confirm any details you want to rely on directly with the venue.
 Benjamin is closed Monday and Tuesday, open Wednesday through Saturday from 12–9 PM, open Sunday from 12–6 PM.
 That schedule is useful for planning across several days of the week, while also making the start of the week unavailable.
-If you are building an itinerary around it, the most reliable move is to work from those confirmed hours first, then clarify anything more specific before relying on it.
+If you are building an itinerary around it, the most reliable move is to work from those hours first, then clarify anything more specific before relying on it.

 Use it as a starting point, then compare other options

 If you are comparing Benjamin with other venues, keep the decision broad unless you have current menu details in hand.
-The confirmed information supports a practical comparison, but not a detailed culinary one.
 Other relevant options to consider include Citrus, Auberge de Veste, Fabuleux, Japans restaurant Shiro, le VIN 'x.
 Looking at Benjamin alongside those names can help you shape a wider plan for 's-Hertogenbosch, especially if the goal is simply to decide where to start rather than to make a fine-grained call on dishes, price points, or service style.

-That makes Benjamin useful as one part of a broader dining plan rather than a venue that should be defined by unverified claims.
-Its verified hours, dress guidance, Star Wine List recognition provide enough substance to make it relevant, but they do not replace direct confirmation of the details that often matter most to a particular visit.
+That makes Benjamin useful as one part of a broader dining plan.
+Its hours, dress guidance, Star Wine List recognition provide enough substance to make it relevant, while direct confirmation is still the best way to settle any details that matter most to a particular visit.
 If the occasion depends on a specific cuisine, price level, tasting format, or seating style, confirm those details directly before committing.
 This is especially important for a first visit, because a venue can be a strong candidate while still leaving open questions that affect whether it is right for a particular plan.

 Practical first-timer read

 Reservations: confirm directly with the venue before planning around a specific date, because the current booking process is not described here.
-Timing: Benjamin is open Wednesday through Saturday from 12–9 PM and Sunday from 12–6 PM, closed Monday and Tuesday, so plan around those verified windows rather than assuming availability outside them.
-Budget: no verified price information is available here, which means any spend expectations should be checked before you go.
-Dress: smart casual is the verified dress code, a useful signal if you want to arrive appropriately without overthinking the room.
-Recognition: Benjamin is listed by Star Wine List for 2026, which is worth noting as part of its public profile while still keeping the rest of the description carefully limited to confirmed information.
+Timing: Benjamin is open Wednesday through Saturday from 12–9 PM and Sunday from 12–6 PM, closed Monday and Tuesday, so plan around those windows rather than assuming availability outside them.
+Budget: no price information is available here, which means any spend expectations should be checked before you go.
+Dress: smart casual is the dress code, a useful signal if you want to arrive appropriately without overthinking the room.
+Recognition: Benjamin is listed by Star Wine List for 2026, which is worth noting as part of its public profile.

 Location